starasking/Notes/all_about_boosting.rst

 5. After a weak learner is added, the data weights are readjusted, known as "re-weighting".
 6. (:math:`\star`) Misclassified input data gain a higher weight and examples that are classified correctly lost weight.
 7. (:math:`\star`) Future weak learners focus more on the examples that previous weak learners misclassified.
-8. Only algorithms that are provable boosting algorithms in the probably approximately correct learning formulation can accurately be called boosting glgorithms.
+8. Only algorithms that are provable boosting algorithms in the probably approximately correct learning formulation can accurately be called boosting algorithms.
 9. Other algorithms that are similar in spirit to boosting algorithms are sometimes called "leveraging algorithms"
 10. (:math:`\star`) The main variation between many boosting algorithms is their method of weighting training data points and hypothess.